BVE-Reborn/bve-reborn-archive/docs/development/structure.md

 # Libraries {#dev-structure-libraries}

 The namespace for the library `libbve-X` will be `bve::X::`.
-So `libbve-core` will become `bve::core::`
+So `libbve-util` will become `bve::util::`

-- [libbve-core](\ref bve::core) - Central support libraries.
-Commonly used math functions as well as other hard to place utility functions.
 - [libbve-log](\ref libbve-log) - Thread-safe logging library
 - [libbve-parsers](\ref bve::parsers) - Contains easy to use parsers all formats dealt with in the program.
 Also includes helper functions for dealing with files and parsing.
+- [libbve-util](\ref bve::core) - Central utility and support libraries.
+Commonly used math functions as well as other hard to place utility functions.
 - libbve-load - Higher level loading library, loading whole routes/trains instead of individual files.